 Here, Ulta Beauty is looking ahead to the company they want to be and how they wish to be perceived by their stakeholders.

 Core values are the most important principles to an organization, a compass that guides the way.
 Values are a company’s current and future ethics and expected behaviors.

+Values can be used to create a certain image for your company.
 Think about brands you like.
 For example, is there a particular hotel chain you prefer over others?
 Consider why that is.
 It may be because of the quality of accommodations, but perhaps it’s because of the positive service experience provided to you each time you visit.
 If that’s the case, it’s most likely because of the core values instilled in the company’s employees that results in an outstanding experience for you, the consumer.

 Example 3: Values

 Finally, concluding with our example, Ulta Beauty’s values are the following:

 We work toward our vision and mission with our values at the heart of everything we do.